Abiogenic petroleum origin: Examples of proposed abiogenic methane deposits

 Panhandle-Hugoton field (Anadarko Basin) in the south-central United States is the most important gas field with commercial helium content.
 Some abiogenic proponents interpret this as evidence that both the helium and the natural gas came from the mantle.

 The Bạch Hổ oil field in Vietnam has been proposed as an example of abiogenic oil because it is 4,000 m of fractured basement granite, at a depth of 5,000 m.
-However, others argue that it contains biogenic oil which leaked into the basement horst from conventional source rocks within the Cuu Long basin.
+However, others argue that it contains biogenic oil which leaked into the basement horst from conventional source rocks within the Cửu Long basin.

 A major component of mantle-derived carbon is indicated in commercial gas reservoirs in the Pannonian and Vienna basins of Hungary and Austria.

 Natural gas pools interpreted as being mantle-derived are the Shengli Field and Songliao Basin, northeastern China.

 The Chimaera gas seep, near Çıralı, Antalya (southwest Turkey), has been continuously active for millennia and it is known to be the source of the first Olympic fire in the Hellenistic period.
 On the basis of chemical composition and isotopic analysis, the Chimaera gas is said to be about half biogenic and half abiogenic gas, the largest emission of biogenic methane discovered; deep and pressurized gas accumulations necessary to sustain the gas flow for millennia, posited to be from an inorganic source, may be present.
 Local geology of Chimaera flames, at exact position of flames, reveals contact between serpentinized ophiolite and carbonate rocks.

 Fischer–Tropsch process can be suitable reaction to form hydrocarbon gases.